 If you are over 18 years old and wish to have your teeth straightened, then we can offer clear Aligners for simple cases (treatment times 1 or 2 years and mainly tipping) or STO Brackets and Round Wires for similar results to aligners but treatment times quicker at 6 months to 12 months or so, or Traditional Braces which usually start with STO approaches in year 1 and then swap to rectangular wires to fit better their rectangular slots to the start 3D paralleling of roots later, perhaps in year 2 or 3.

-The unique patented FastBraces® system, that is now available from Dr. Kilcoyne in the Leeds and Bradford area in Yorkshire, uses a clever triangular bracket stuck to teeth (can be metal or clear to match white teeth better) and a special rectangular wire from day 1 which COMBINE to deliver low forces, low friction and great comfort than Dr.Kilcoyne's traditional brace systems.
+The unique patented FastBraces® system, that is now available from Dr. Kilcoyne near the Leeds and Bradford area in Yorkshire, uses a clever triangular bracket stuck to teeth (can be metal or clear to match white teeth better) and a special rectangular wire from day 1 which COMBINE to deliver low forces, low friction and great comfort than Dr.Kilcoyne's traditional brace systems.
 Traditional Brace systems use older rectangular brackets with rectangular slots containing round wires, only changing those round wires gradually and then eventually moving onto the better rectangular wires for proper 3D root correction much later......

 Metal braces though can work very well indeed and many children and even adults do decorate these with different coloured elastics around the metal brackets, to personalise these and make them more fun - whether FastBraces® or more Traditional Slow-Braces, one doesn't have to just have clear elastics around the brackets, see the picture below for an example of this:

 Why not book a cosmetic Smile Consultation appointment with Dr.Kilcoyne himself, to learn all your options to best meet your specific needs and wishes?